jroller33/form_spam_bot/README.md

 ## Description

-Python bot that fills out forms using GUI automation.
+Python bot that fills out online forms using GUI automation.
 Made to be indistinguishable from a human user, from the target website's perspective.

 ## Usage